ricn/ricn.github.io/_posts/2013-07-28-tagging-in-rails-4-using-postgresql-arrays.markdown

 end
 {% endhighlight %}

-Note that we have added the `array: true` option to the tags attribute and that it defaults to an empty array `{}`
+Note that we have added the `array: true` option to the tags attribute and that it defaults to an empty array.

 Now you're ready to create the database and run the migrations:
 {% highlight bash %}